godaddy/godaddy-test-tools/README.md

 ### Options
- - es6: Specifies that your code is written in ES6 (+ JSX).
-You must also name your gulpfile `gulpfile.babel.js`.
-Defaults to `true`.
  - junit: Use junit reporting for the currently run task and output to the specified file.
 If has a string value, it will be interpretted as the file where the results should be written, if simply present, the argument will trigger the junit default file at `./build/test/*-results.xml`.
 This options is currently supported by unit, integration, eslint and respective coverage tasks.